 “Once my alopecia areata stabilized, I decided to get a hair transplant.
 I waited until there was no further hair loss for around a year because my dermatologist at Hash Clinics cautioned that results could be impacted by ongoing disease.
 I was entirely bald before the transplant, and I’m really happy with how it looks.”

 “When various therapies failed for me, topical immunotherapy was advised by doctors at Hash Clinics.
+They told me about common alopecia areata causes and provided me with a complete treatment plan.
 After constant weekly applications, I started to see fuzzy regrowth that finally developed into thicker hair, although the process was sluggish and required patience.
 Although there were some minor side effects at first, such as itching, the outcomes made it worthwhile.”

 130-C, DHA Phase 1, Near Tooba Masjid, B-Commercial Area, Karachi.